stereolabs/zed-hub-examples/tutorials/tutorial_06_custom_stream/README.md

 The build and runtime docker images must have openCV installed. **Note that it is already done in this tutorial.**

-You just would have to add `libopencv-dev` in the two Dockerfile as follow (already done):
+You just would have to add `libopencv-dev` in the two Dockerfile as follows (already done):

 Dockerfile.build
 ```Dockerfile